yglin/spirit99-client/README.md

 version 0.12.1.

 ## TODOs
+1. IconSet from server include origin, size and anchor options
+2. Wrap custom icon url in icon object
-1. Add "expiryDate" field to post, indicate the date when post expires and won't show on map
+2. Add "expiryDate" field to post, indicate the date when post expires and won't show on map
 2. User can follow up post, show user with new comments of followed-up post
 3. User can connect posts, with or without any reason